favonia/cloudflare-ddns/README.markdown

   - CACHE_EXPIRATION=1ns
 ```

-With `CACHE_EXPIRATION=1ns`, the updater stops reusing cached Cloudflare data, so you can edit the DNS records in Cloudflare and watch the updater reconcile them.
+With `CACHE_EXPIRATION=1ns`, you can edit the DNS records in Cloudflare and watch the updater reconcile them right away.

 ⚠️ Restore the default `CACHE_EXPIRATION` afterward to avoid unnecessary network traffic.